RevenueCat-Samples/stripe-no-website-example/readme.md

+### Note

-This sample assumes some previous knowledge about the RevenueCat platform.
+This example assumes some previous knowledge about the RevenueCat platform.

 If you're looking for official [iOS](https://github.com/RevenueCat/purchases-ios), [Android](https://github.com/RevenueCat/purchases-android), [Flutter](https://github.com/RevenueCat/purchases-flutter), and other SDK's + sample apps for RevenueCat, head over to the [RevenueCat](https://github.com/RevenueCat) GitHub page.

 # Stripe + RevenueCat No Website Example